owl-language/Owl/README.md

 # Owl v0.5a  (\\^(OvO)^/)

 Owl is an interpreted, dynamically typed, procedural language.
-It features pascal-like syntax, with C-style scope rules.
+With full support for recursive procedures implementing you're favorite algorithms is a breeze, while user defined records and dynamically typed arrays facilitate powerful abstractions.

-Owl's Mascot, (\\^(OvO)^/), is named Flaco, in dedication to the memory of Flaco the Owl who came to fame for escaping his enclosure in New York City's Central Park Zoo after years of captivity and embodies a spirit of freedom in which we can all find inspiration.
+Owl's Mascot (\\^(OvO)^/) is named Flaco.
+Named in dedication to the memory of Flaco the Owl who came to fame for escaping his enclosure in New York City's Central Park Zoo after years of captivity.
+Flaco embodies a spirit of freedom from which we can all find some inspiration.

 # Using Owl